-Janetta, Duchess of Rutland, wife of the 7th Duke, was pictured wearing the tiara on two separate occasions in 1899.
-She is wearing another family heirloom, the diamond rivière with a cross pendant.
-The next Duchess, Violet, wasn’t photographed wearing the piece, though she is one of the most famous Duchess of Rutland.
+Janetta, Duchess of Rutland, wife of the 7th Duke, was pictured wearing the tiara in a portrait and in a painting.
+She also wore another family heirloom, the diamond rivière with a cross pendant.
+The next Duchess, Violet, wasn’t photographed wearing the piece, though she is one of the most famous Duchesses of Rutland.
 Violet sculpted so well that Rodin compared her with Donatello, and Watts said she drew like Holbein.
 She was also one of the leading members of The Souls, an aristocratic social circle that favoured intellectual pursuits and avant-garde artistic tastes.

-The next person photographed wearing the Rutland Tiara was the socialite Lady Diana Cooper, daughter of Violet, in 1937, by Society photographer Cecil Beaton for Vogue.
+The next person photographed wearing the Rutland Tiara was the socialite Lady Diana Cooper, daughter of Violet, in 1937 by Society photographer Cecil Beaton for Vogue.
 She borrowed the Tiara from her sister-in-law, Kathleen, Duchess of Rutland, wife of the 9th Duke.

 Kathleen’s daughter; Lady Ursula D’Abo nee Manners, describes how she saved the Rutland tiara during the Blitz in her autobiography The Girl with the Widows Peak: ” After a narrow escape in the Blitz, I rang my mother and said I’d better collect all the family valuables I could from the banks and jewellery shops.
 My mother had really no idea of what was happening in the capital and said: ‘ don’t be silly, London is the safer place to be!’
 It was typical of the lack of communication in there was England at the time.
 I was desperate to get home, and Lord Beaverbrook, …, arranged some transport.
 I headed off to Carrington’s in Regents st. to see my lovely old Mr Hughes, who looked after our family jewels, to rescue things and take them back to Belvoir.
 When I arrived home with the family tiara on my knee my mother was surprised.“